SumoLogic/sumologic-documentation/docs/get-started/checklist-admins.md

 ## Metrics

 Sumo supports several metric formats: Carbon 2.0, Prometheus, and Graphite.
-To learn about metrics in Sumo, see [Overview of Metrics in Sumo] (../../../Metrics/Introduction-to-Metrics/01Overview-of-Metrics-in-Sumo.md).
+To learn about metrics in Sumo, see [Overview of Metrics in Sumo](../metrics/introduction-metrics/overview-sumo-metrics.md).
 Metrics-related features for administrators include:

 * [Metric Rules Editor](/docs/metrics/metric-rules-editor): An interface you can use to tag metrics with data derived from the metric identifier.
 Then, users can use those tags in metric queries.
 * [Logs-to-Metrics](../metrics/logs-to-metrics.md): Sumo’s Logs-to-Metrics features allow you to extract or create metrics from log data: